 Demands and Negotiation vs. Filing the Lawsuit

 If you’re lucky enough to have a small case, know that you can settle it without filing a lawsuit.
-If the lawyer thinks that that’s the case, then he/she will make a demand to the other side’s attorney or insurance company.
+If the lawyer thinks that that’s the case, then he/she will make a demand for the other side’s attorney or insurance company.

 However, when your case is bigger filing a lawsuit is necessary.
 After you’ve fired the lawsuit, your case gets one step closer to trial.
 The time it will take might largely depend on the state.
 However, usually, it will take one or two years for a personal injury case to reach the trial stage.